Andrés Quintana Roo: Mexican Empire

 Quintana Roo briefly served as Undersecretary of Foreign and Domestic Affairs under newly crowned Emperor Agustín de Iturbide, beginning in August 1822.
-Although Iturbide was appointed emperor by near-universal popular support, a series of missteps saw that good will evaporate.
-In October, Iturbide dissolved the congress that had appointed him emperor and replaced it with the Junta Instituyente which he appointed himself.
-Antonio López de Santa Anna started an uprising in Veracruz in December which gained popularity after Iturbide imposed a 40% property tax on Mexicans.
+Although Iturbide was appointed emperor by near-universal popular support, a series of missteps saw that goodwill evaporate.
+In October, Iturbide dissolved the congress that had appointed him emperor and replaced it with the Junta Instituyente, which he appointed himself.
+Antonio López de Santa Anna started an uprising in Veracruz in December, which gained popularity after Iturbide imposed a 40% property tax on Mexicans.
 Despite sending out his most loyal generals to put down Santa Anna's uprising, every one of them joined Santa Anna in his Plan de la Casa Mata which called for the reinstitution of the congress dissolved the previous October.

-As the Junta Instituyente was debating the reestablishment of the congress, in February 1823 Quintana Roo submitted an opinion to Francisco de Paula Alvarez (Iturbide's personal secretary) that the reconstituted congress should not have any restrictions placed upon them or the laws they could execute, including the existence of the monarchy.
-The letter was published publicly and Quintana Roo was fired two days later.
+As the Junta Instituyente was debating the reestablishment of the congress, in February 1823 Quintana Roo submitted an opinion to Francisco de Paula Alvarez (Iturbide's personal secretary) that the reconstituted congress should not have any restrictions placed upon it or the laws it could execute, including the existence of the monarchy.
+The letter was published publicly, and Quintana Roo was fired two days later.
 Iturbide would abdicate his crown before the end of March.

 Mexican Republic

-In 1826 the Instituto de Ciencias, Literatura y Artes (Institute of Sciences, Literature, and Art) was founded with Quintana Roo named as vice president.
-In his inaugural speech Quintana Roo praised the wisdom of President Guadalupe Victoria for establishing the institute.
-From 1827 until 1830 he served as a Deputy in the second and third congress representing the State of Mexico.
-In 1830, he also served as President of the Chamber of Deputies.
+In 1826, the Instituto de Ciencias, Literatura y Artes (Institute of Sciences, Literature, and Art) was founded, with Quintana Roo named as vice president.
+In his inaugural speech, Quintana Roo praised the wisdom of President Guadalupe Victoria for establishing the institute.
+From 1827 until 1830, he served as a deputy in the second and third congress representing the State of Mexico.
+In 1830, he also served as president of the Chamber of Deputies.